zemax/node-sass-svg/README.md

 ## Usage

-You can use this as a custom function, a custom importer (or both)
+You can use this as a custom function, a custom importer, or both.

 Look at the _test/_ for simple examples.
+The result is [here](http://htmlpreview.github.io/?https://github.com/zemax/node-sass-svg/blob/master/test/index.html).

 ### As a custom importer